zeph1rrinc/pyvkbot/docs/source/usage.rst

 Usage
 =====

-.. _installation:

 Creating bots
 ----------------

-First of all you should get the api_key for you bot using the `oficial docs`: https://dev.vk.com/api/bots/getting-started
+First of all you should get the api_key for you bot using the `oficial docs <https://dev.vk.com/api/bots/getting-started>`_

 To create the bot, you can use the ``pyvkbot.Bot()`` class: